Vietnamese tilde

 The Vietnamese tilde, also known by its Latin name of apex, was a curved diacritic used in the 17th century to mark final nasalization in the early Vietnamese alphabet.
 It was an adoption of the Portuguese tilde, and should not be confused with the tone mark ngã, which is encoded as a tilde in Unicode (and in Vietnamese derivatives of ISO-8859-1 such as VISCII, VPS or Windows-1258), despite actually being an adoption of the Greek perispomeni.
 (Note: Nguyen, Minh (2024).
 "Conflict with the Unicode tilde" [Note that equating specifically U+1DD1 with the Vietnamese Apex, as proposed in that document, was opposed by the Medieval Unicode Font Initiative.])
-Apex is the name used in contemporary Latin texts.
+Apex is the Latin name used in contemporary texts.

 In his 1651 Dictionarium Annamiticum Lusitanum et Latinum, Alexandre de Rhodes describes the diacritic:

 The third sign, finally, is the apex, which in this language is entirely necessary because of a difference in the ending [i.e. of a word], which the apex makes entirely distinct from the ending that m or n makes, with a meaning entirely diverse in words in which it is employed.
 However, this sign, namely the apex, only affects o᷃ and u᷃, at the end of a word, as ao᷃ "bee", ou᷃ "grandfather" or "lord".
 It is pronounced, however, such that neither the lips touch together nor the tongue touches the palate.